North Toronto Christian School: History

-From March 13, 2020 to the end of the 2019–2020 school year, the school building was closed due to the COVID-19 pandemic.
+From March 13, 2020 to the end of the 2019–2020 school year, the school building was closed due to the COVID-19 pandemic in Toronto.
 The school used online learning during that time.

 Property

 North Toronto Christian School is situated on a 5 acre campus near the intersection of Highway 401 and Highway 404 in North York, an area of Toronto.
 It occupies a former commercial office building and fitness centre with a total of 80000 sqft of space on two floors.
 Evidence of the building's past can still be seen in some areas throughout the building.

 High school classrooms are numbered N1-N6, C1-C8, and S1 (N for North, C for Central Square, and S for South).

 There is a music classroom in room N6, and science classrooms in rooms N3-N5.

 In 2010–2011, the building was renovated and expanded in order to accommodate elementary school students and staff.
 The elementary school building, which was rented from the Toronto District School Board, was demolished in 2011, as the property was sold by the TDSB to a property developer.